Minnie the Minx: Minnie's family

 Like most DC Thomson characters, Minnie's parents are not normally mentioned by name and are referred to simply as Minnie's dad and Minnie's mum.
 However, in issue 2258 (dated 26 October 1985), her dad reveals that his name is 'Victor'.
 In a later issue, one of his colleagues addresses him as 'Mr Minx'.
 In the Beano Videostars, his boss says that Minnie's Dad's name is George.
-In one issue, Dennis' Dad calls him Malcom.
+In one issue, Dennis's Dad calls him Malcom.
 Whether any of these names can be considered 'official' is unclear.
 As of 2021, the Beano website states that her parents are named Darren and Vicky Makepeace, and that Vicky is the older sister of Sandra Menace, making Dennis and Minnie cousins.

 Chester is Minnie's pet cat.
 Chester has occasionally been seen in separate strips alongside fellow feline Beano characters Dodgecat (Roger the Dodger's pet cat) and Winston (from the Bash Street Kids).

 Other children

-Soppy Susan, a character similar to Walter the Softy but a girl.
+Soppy Susan, a character similar to Dennis the Menace's Walter the Softy but a girl.
 The character appeared during Jim Petrie's time as the artist and has recently returned to the strip, as well as appearing in the 2015 Beano annual.

 The Haarm twins, two twins who often tease Minnie but usually end up being beaten up by her.
 The characters began appearing in the 2000s and appear irregularly.

-Skippy Simmy, a new character who is Minnie's best friend, introduced on 2 November 2021.
-He goes to Posh Street School in Beanotown, attending sixth grade.

 Francis "Fatty" Fudge, as his name suggests, is a fat child.
 He is also sometimes called upon to assist Minnie in a particularly elaborate plot since his services can always be bought with a bag of sweets.
 He was briefly the subject of a spin-off strip in the early 1990s that parodied famous films, usually in ways involving the character's love of food (examples including 'You Only Eat Rice' and '20,000 Leeks Under The Sea').